 Blog

 This type of transaction falls somewhere between a merger and an outright sale.
-It involves an owner selling his or her practice, but instead of walking away once the sale is complete, they stay on as an independent contractor, or employee, earning wages for work performed.
-This allows an advisor to continue to work with clients and earn an income without the obligations of ownership and day-to-day operations.
+It involves an owner selling his or her practice, but instead of walking away once the sale is complete, they stay on either as a minority owner, an employee, or an independent contractor earning wages for work performed, and, potentially, retaining some percentage of equity.

 This path can be a good option for single-owner practices where the advisor wants (or needs) to pull back from the practice to some degree.
 Typically, advisors who find themselves in this situation often suffer from client attrition and end up either selling their practice earlier than they’d like or working to exhaustion, almost always resulting in a negative impact on the practice.
 A Sell and Stay® can offer a better way.

-Common Sell and Stay® Situations
+Common Sell and Stay® Scenarios

 Situation 1: Love the Clients but Dislike the Day-to-Day Obligations of Ownership